 Service Provider Interfaces

-and is used to establish connections and transport Java Debug Wire Protocol (JDWP) packets between a debugger and a target VM.
+The service provider interfaces in the Java Debug Interface (JDI) enable the Connector and TransportService implementations to be developed and deployed.
+The TransportService class represents the underlying transport service used by a Connector and is used to establish connections and transport Java Debug Wire Protocol (JDWP) packets between a debugger and a target VM.

 In addition to service provider interfaces in JDI, the JDK also includes a transport library interface called the Java Debug Wire Protocol Transport Interface (jdwpTransport).
 This is a native (C/C++) interface to allow the development and deployment of transport libraries.
 A transport library is loaded by the debuggee-side JDWP agent and is used to establish a connection to the debugger and to transport JDWP packets between the debugger and the VM.